-These are some notes from the Monday workshop at The Rag Factory a couple of weeks ago.
+These are some notes from the Monday workshop a couple of weeks ago.

-Spontaneity pops up as one of the overall points in impro with everything else we do, but it’s good to do a workshop solely on it every now and again.
+Spontaneity pops up as one of the themes in impro with everything we do, but it’s good to do a workshop solely on it every now and again too.

 In ‘real life’ not being spontaneous is quite often a good strategy.
 It keeps us safe, it stops us getting into trouble, it stops us from saying the wrong thing.
 We learn to look before we leap, think first then act, and make the best decisions.
 Keith Johnstone tends to write about this as if it’s an awful thing, but I don’t think you have to change how you live your ‘real life’ just to make up some stuff in ‘stage life’.
 When on stage improvising, being spontaneous becomes a very good idea.
 When negotiating a mortgage with your bank, being spontaneous is not such a good idea.
 You can have control over both types of behaviour, just switch from ‘real life’ to ‘stage life’ behaviour as you see fit.

 When getting people to be spontaneous in a workshop, or if you’re directing a show, the first thing to do is create the right environment.
 An environment of safety, trust and support without judgement where people can feel secure and happy with being whoever they want to be without fear of retribution.
 John Cremer writes loads about this in is awesome book.
 Any threat to this environment and people will tend to snap back to the ‘real world’ method of behaviour where they are forced to defend themselves, judge themselves, edit themselves.
 The stage has to be a safe place.